Leonard Hill Films: History

-The company, alongside fellow producers Steve Tisch, Robert Greenwald, Frank Von Zerneck, Michael Jaffe, Frank Koingsberg, Jon Avnet, Steve White, their respective partners, and the filmed entertainment division of Spectacor, launched Allied Communications, Inc. (or ACI Worldwide Distribution for short) in 1989 to distribute its productions.
+The company, alongside fellow producers Steve Tisch, Robert Greenwald, Frank Von Zerneck, Michael Jaffe, Frank Koingsberg, Jon Avnet, Steve White, their respective partners, and the filmed entertainment division of Spectacor, launched Allied Communications, Inc. (or ACI Worldwide Distribution for short) in 1989 to distribute its productions made upon the capital.
+Hill was previously worked as members of its predecessor of ACI, The Movie Alliance, a firm that was distributed by King Features Entertainment, that existed prior to the formation of ACI.

 In 1993, Joel Fields merged his banner with the company and it became Hill-Fields Entertainment.
 The company continued its success with films like A Matter of Justice (1993), Justice in a Small Town (1994), Welcome to Paradise, Deadly Whispers (both in 1995), and Detention: The Siege at Johnson High (1997).

 ACI was acquired by Pearson PLC in November 1995 for $40 million, with HFE going dormant following Fields' departure two years later.
 ACI was continued as a subsidiary of Pearson Television, until 1999 when it was folded.
 In 2000, Hill-Fields Entertainment, renamed Leonard Hill Films, reemerged from dormancy to produce one final movie, Stolen From the Heart.

 In 2011, LHF was briefly revived for the production of the independent feature film, Dorfman in Love, starring Sara Rue as the film's titular character.
 Hill would since divert his attention to real estate development, passing five years later.

 Until sometime in the 2010s, Pearson Television successor FremantleMedia held the rights to most of Hill's productions, with Hearst Entertainment administering his pre-1986 productions.
 That was until independent distributor Multicom Entertainment Group brought out the entire library of Hill and four other producers that used ACI to distribute their productions.
 With the exception of Jack the Ripper (which is still retained by FremantleMedia, but by the way of Thames Television, not ACI), Rags to Riches (owned by Vine Alternate Investments by the way of New World's pre-1990 library), and Dorfman in Love (owned by distributor Brainstorm Media), Multicom is currently the worldwide proprietor of the LHF library.